Oct./Nov., 2019: updated OSM/OAM base maps, and a bit more ... (Rel. 2019-2.2)

-- The capitals of countries, states and provinces of many countries are shown in 3 different colors, in English and local language (if significantly different).
+- The capitals of countries, states and provinces of many countries are shown in 3 different colours, in English and local language (if significantly different).

-- The size of the settlement labels increases by population, if provided in the OSM data set (hopefully correct!), otherwise a minimum assumption is made for the categories city, town and village.
+- The size of the settlement labels increases by population, if provided in the OSM data set (hopefully correctly!), otherwise a minimum assumption is made for the categories city, town and village.
 Meanwhile the population size categories are available in Christian's OAM maps as "PopCat" tags.
 They can be used by themes to select (restrict) the settlement names to be displayed.
-An adaption of the Elevate theme is on my list for 2018, but maybe Tobias is faster
+Tobias' Elevate theme is using those tags already.

 - Islands and archipelagos, in particular the remote ones, are hard to spot on maps - here is remedy by highlighting them, from zoom level 3 up.

 - Triggered by an OAM forum discussion about visibility of peaks, and with the help of Max' algorithm to select, 100s of important peaks are highlighted.